JohnAskew/titanic/README.md

 It will generate a visualized page showing histograms of columns containing numeric data.
 The intent is to introduce the user to data exploration.
-With the visualized page, pay attention to the x-axis of each histogram, noting which columns contain only a few values vs. a broad range of values, which will require feature engineering - which will be covered in later modules.
+With the visualized page, pay attention to the x-axis of each histogram, noting which columns contain only a few values vs. a broad range of values, which may require feature engineering -  covered in later modules.
+Much can be written on feature engineering, so keeping it simple, machine learning processes numbers more efficiently than other data, and too many columns can bias the model and impede the model's effectiveness.

 ### 000-titanic-code-snippets-and-tricks
 Demonstrates new ways to extract and organize data.
 There are no visualizations, only